MarcoFlo/Google-Drive/README.md

 - Perl
 choco install activeperl

-- nasm
-choco install nasm (and add it to PATH)
+- choco install nasm (and add it to PATH)

 - Qt
 La cosa migliore è installarlo in C: direttamente.